MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-B-Other-Provisions-Relating-Public-Contracts/chapter-60-Office-Federal-Contract-Compliance-Programs-Equal-Employment-Opportunity-Department-Labor/part-60-741-Affirmative-Action-Nondiscrimination-Obligations-Federal-Contractors-Subcontractors-Individuals-Disabilities/subpart-A-Preliminary-Matters-Equal-Opportunity-Clause/section-60-741.2.md

 (iii) A health organization is a voluntary association, corporation, partnership, managed care support contractor, or other nongovernmental organization that is lawfully engaged in providing, paying for, insuring, or reimbursing the cost of health care services or supplies under group insurance policies or contracts, medical or hospital service agreements, membership or subscription contracts, network agreements, health benefits plans duly sponsored or underwritten by an employee organization or association of organizations and health maintenance organizations, or other similar arrangements, in consideration of premiums or other periodic charges or payments payable to the health organization.

-(y) *Subcontractor* means any person holding a subcontract in excess of $10,000 and, for the purposes of subpart D of this part, “General Enforcement and Complaint Procedures,” any person who has held a subcontract subject to the act.
+(aa) *Subcontractor* means any person holding a subcontract in excess of $10,000 and, for the purposes of subpart D of this part, “General Enforcement and Complaint Procedures,” any person who has held a subcontract subject to the act.

-(z) *Substantially limits* - (1) *In general.* The term “substantially limits” shall be construed broadly in favor of expansive coverage, to the maximum extent permitted by law. *Substantially limits* is not meant to be a demanding standard and should not demand extensive analysis.
+(bb) *Substantially limits*—(1) *In general.* The term “substantially limits” shall be construed broadly in favor of expansive coverage, to the maximum extent permitted by law. *Substantially limits* is not meant to be a demanding standard and should not demand extensive analysis.

 (i) An impairment is substantially limiting within the meaning of this section if it substantially limits the ability of an individual to perform a major life activity as compared to most people in the general population.
 An impairment need not prevent, or significantly or severely restrict, the individual from performing a major life activity in order to be considered “substantially limiting.”
 Nonetheless, not every impairment will constitute a disability within the meaning of this section.